 Students in the College of Arts and Sciences can visit 2047 Moore Hall (temporary office) or call (269) 387-4366; students in the Haworth College of Business can visit 2130 Schneider Hall or call (269) 387-5075.

-The WMU Political Science Department has created a Web site called WMU Pre-Law Information and Resources designed to help students with initial advising and access to resources.
+The WMU Political Science Department has created a Web site called Pre-Law Information designed to help students with initial advising and access to resources.
 Please read carefully before consulting an adviser.
 The site has information about the application and admission process, suggested majors and courses, financial aid, a preparation checklist, and suggested readings.

 The WMU Pre-Law Society is a student-operated association that promotes the study of the law.
 It meets twice a month and schedules speakers, including attorneys and judges, that pre-law students find useful.
 The group administers a practice LSAT examination every winter semester and brings in representatives from LSAT preparation centers.

 NOTE: The inclusion of links in this guide which offer fee-based services does not constitute an endorsement.